GauravKumar0503/GauravKumar0503/README.md

 👨🏻‍💻  About Me

 - 👋 Hi, I’m @GauravKumar0503
 - 👀 I’m interested in Data , Machine Learning and featured engineering.
 - 🌱 I’m currently learning Data Science.
-- 💼   Working as a Data Analyst Intern at CloudyMl.
+- 💼   Working as a Data Analyst at BT.
 - 🌱   Learning more about Data Analysis, Data Cleaning and Visualization.
 - ✍️   Fond of writng SQL Queries.

 🛠  Tech Stack

     💻   Python

     🛢   Numpy